AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 * **Artifacts**: list, indexed

-  An array attribute to declare a set of files not part of the sources to be installed.
-The array discriminant is the directory where the file is to be installed.
+  An indexed attribute to declare a set of files not part of the sources to be installed.
+The array index is the directory where the file is to be installed.
 If a relative directory then Prefix (see below) is prepended.
 Note also that if the same file name occurs multiple time in the attribute list, the last one will be the one